iamchrissmith/iamchrissmith.github.io/_posts/2018-11-03-testing-truffle-migrations.markdown

 In this simple example it may not seem that important, but as you get into more complicated smart contracts and interactions between smart contracts, knowing that your migrations are going to deploy your system correctly, can be incredibly important.

+One such example, I have run into is with upgradeable smart contracts.
+When the smart contract that holds the functionality gets launched it needs to be initialized.
+We can't use constructors with implementation contracts because the proxies we launch later won't get the constructor state run.
+However, in order to ensure the continued and expected functionality of that implementation, it needs to be initialized.
+This is a great example where a simple oversight could lead to disasterous consequences... say if you don't initialized and there for the owner of your implementation is never set (for more details about how important this is see [CoinTelegraph's the Parity Multisig Hack post mortem from Nov 2017](https://cointelegraph.com/news/parity-multisig-wallet-hacked-or-how-come){:target=>"blank"}).

+I'm hoping to write more about upgradeable contracts, implementations and initialization in the near future, but in the meantime if you want to learn more about those topics, check out this great blog article from [Zeppelin and Elena Nadolinski](https://blog.zeppelinos.org/proxy-patterns/){:target=>"blank"}.